 Low-carb Pork Ribs (that fall off the bone)

 - Preheat the oven to 130°C (fan oven).
 This is 150°C for conventional ovens (or 300°F / gas mark 2).

-- Place the rack of ribs onto a long piece of aluminium foil and season with a little salt.
+- Place the rack of ribs onto a long piece of aluminium foil and season with a little salt on all sides.
 Wrap very tightly in the foil to ensure that no steam escapes.
 The foil parcel should be 100% airtight.
 If in doubt, double-wrap.
 If you may have accidentally pierced the foil, double wrap!
 Place the foil-wrapped ribs foil onto a tray.

 - Place in the oven for 3 hours.

 - In the meantime, make the marinade by combining the ketchup, tamari, olive oil, mustard, vinegar and the ginger and garlic pastes in a small bowl.
 Set aside.

 - After 3 hours, remove the tray from the oven - but do not open the foil for at least 20-25 minutes.

 - In the meantime, prepare your braai (BBQ) or grill, or simply increase the oven temperature to max grill.